The Impact of Estrangement on Family Provision Claims in NSW: Can an Estranged Child Still Contest a Will?

 The Effect of Estrangement on Family Provision Claims

 When a family member passes away, the law acknowledges that certain close individuals have a right to claim financial provision from the deceased’s estate.
-This is even if the Will doesn’t include them or provides less than they believe is adequate.
+This is true even if the Will doesn’t include them or provides less than they believe is adequate.
 This process is known as making a family provision claim.
-In New South Wales, these claims are governed by the Succession Act 2006 (NSW).

 The Court considers a range of factors when assessing family provision claims, particularly when estrangement exists between the deceased and the applicant.
 Let’s delve into some of these key considerations.